Isabellle/slim3-simple-rest-skeleton/README.md

 Although Slim gives you the flexibility to organize as you like.
 I saw a need to organize some basic structures and code for a RestFul API.

+**Words of Caution**: this techniques are just my experience and nothing of it has been sanctioned or approved by anyone.
+Use at your own discretion.

 Take your time to understand how Slim works. http://www.slimframework.com/docs

 ## Main specs